BIOLOGY FOR LIFE

 • the location that the photograph was taken

 To submit your scavenger hunt, create a digital folder (i.e. Google Drive or OneDrive).
 Share the folder with your teacher and send a link to the folder via email.
-The scavenger hunt slides are scored once per semester, on the day of the final exam.
+The scavenger hunt slides are scored once per semester, before the day of the final exam.
 There are no minimum or maximum items you can submit, however you may not submit pictures of the same item more than once.

 For example: